jhoecmu/ooo-beta/README.md

 This model is most useful if you have already read the Yeager paper and want to see the details in exactitude and in action.
 A textbook level understanding of Tomasulo is not a good starting point.
+Keep in mind, R10K is more than 20 years old.
+Today, this model is, at best, a baseline for you to start to understand the ensuing advances in the interest of higher performance and energy efficiency.

 ***The model is heavily instrumented with consistency/invariant checking assertions.
 The degree of paranoia is controlled by the